Kairos-T/blog/source/_posts/The-Basic-Physics-Concepts-in-Quantum-Computing.md

 ---
-title: The Physics and Maths in Quantum Computing
+title: The Basic Physics Concepts in Quantum Computing
 date: 2023-12-18 09:39:56
 categories: Quantum
 tags:
   - Quantum
 ---

-## Introduction
+# Introduction

 Quantum computing, as mentioned in my previous posts, has been a huge buzzword in the tech industry due to its potential to revolutionise some industries.
 But how exactly does it work?
-In this post, I will attempt to explain the physics and maths behind quantum computing in a simple manner.
+In this post, I will attempt to explain the physics behind quantum computing in a simple manner.

 PS: This post is still a work in progress, I'll be adding more content soon!

-## Classical vs Quantum Computing
+# Classical vs Quantum Computing

 Before we dive headfirst into the concepts, let us understand the properties of classical and quantum computing.

 In classical computing, information is processed using bits.
 In quantum computing, information is processed using quantum bits, or qubits.

-### Properties
+## Properties

 **Bits**